felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/overview.md

 ## Why Connect ?

-Connecting PixelPoint Bridge to HubRise allows your EPOS to communicate with other applications you use everyday.
+Connecting PixelPoint Bridge to HubRise allows your EPOS to communicate with other applications you use every day.

 Synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Deliveroo, Uber Eats and Just Eat), delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
 The number of compatible applications increases every month.